Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 What Do Wells Fargo Reviews Typically Focus On?

-Most positive reviews talk about the efficiency of the application process compared to other traditional brick-and-mortar banks.
-Small business customers talked about how streamlined the process is, despite not being able to apply online.
+Most positive reviews mention the efficiency of the application process compared to other traditional brick-and-mortar banks.
+Small business customers also talk about how streamlined the process is despite not being able to apply online.

 Another positive is that the bank is willing to work with small businesses.
 Many traditional lenders prefer larger businesses.
 Since Wells Fargo is a national bank, its small business loans are available in every state.

-Negative reviews talk about the lack of customer service and difficulty resolving issues.
+Negative reviews mention a lack of customer service and difficulty resolving issues.
 We should note that many of these complaints are from personal banking customers.

-Some customers discussed technical issues, making accessing accounts and banking services difficult.
-Wells Fargo is improving its online presence but doesn’t offer the same level of online expediency that alternative lenders provide.
+Some customers discussed technical issues that made accessing accounts and banking services difficult.
+Wells Fargo is improving its online presence but doesn’t offer the same level of online expediency that alternative lenders do.

 Recent Scandals

 In 2016, Wells Fargo was embroiled in a fake account scandal that opened the proverbial pandora’s box.
 Over the next several years, the bank found itself in various scandals that didn’t seem to disappear.
 Yahoo!
-News provides a complete timeline for the scandals from 2016-2019.
+News provides a complete timeline for the scandals from 2016 to 2019.
 There are just too many to list here.

 Things haven’t improved much since then, as the bank was recently sued in 2021 for fraud that primarily affected small and medium-sized businesses.
 The bank settled that lawsuit for around $35 million.

-In the summer of 2022, Wells Fargo was again in the hot seat as new allegations came forth regarding fake interviews with minority job candidates.
+In the summer of 2022, Wells Fargo was again in the hot seat as new allegations regarding fake interviews with minority job candidates emerged.
 The Manhattan US Attorney’s civil rights unit is investigating the allegations.

 What if Wells Fargo Declines My Business Loan?

-Wells Fargo business loans have high qualification requirements; the only way to know if you qualify is to apply with them.
-There are several reasons why the bank might deny your request.
+Wells Fargo business loans have high qualification requirements; the only way to know if you qualify is to apply.
+The bank might deny your request for several reasons.

 Your personal credit score, business credit score, time in business, and annual revenue all impact credit approval.
 A deficiency in any of these areas could trigger a denial.

 In addition, Wells Fargo will probably deny the application if you or any business owner has filed for bankruptcy in the previous seven years.
-There are other factors, too, such as your location and the services available there.
+Other factors, too, include your location and the services available.

 If Wells Fargo doesn’t work for your business, plenty of other lenders offer small business financing.
 You shouldn’t have an issue finding a lender for a business line of credit or equipment financing.
 Commercial real estate and SBA Loans are more difficult to acquire, but there are plenty of online lenders for either.